 b.
 You are about to lose your home to foreclosure and have no other way to bring it current.
 A chapter 13 case will allow you to spread the amount you are behind over 3-5 years and stop the foreclosure.

 d.
-You have non-support related debt obligations as a result of a divorce decree.
-These obligations are dischargeable in a chapter 7 but are in a chapter 13 Bankruptcy.
+You have non-support-related debt obligations as a result of a divorce decree.
+These obligations are dischargeable in chapter 7 but are in chapter 13 Bankruptcy.

 e.
 You feel the need to pay something back to your creditors and have a steady income.

-If you qualify to file both a chapter 7 Bankruptcy and a chapter 13 Bankruptcy than you can choose which one better suits your needs.
+If you qualify to file both a chapter 7 Bankruptcy and a chapter 13 Bankruptcy then you can choose which one better suits your needs.

 The most common situations that prevent a person from qualifying to file a chapter 7 Bankruptcy are: